BIO 203W - General MicrobiologyCredits: 4

 - Apply microbiology concepts to real world applications.

-- Access, analyze, and use information appropriate to the discipline.
+- Use resources appropriate to the discipline.

 - Use word processing skills to prepare designated assignments.

 - Use the library for searching and accessing information pertinent to class assignments.